Lupin the 3rd Part II season 4

 Lupin the 3rd Part II, also known as Shin Lupin III or simply as Lupin III for the American market, is a Japanese anime series based on the manga by Monkey Punch and is produced by Tokyo Movie Shinsha.
-The third season, which contains 52 episodes, aired between October 8, 1979 and October 6, 1980 on NTV.
-In 1994, episodes 145 and 155 (which were directed by Hayao Miyazaki under a pseudonym) appeared on VHS in the United States, dubbed in English, under the title Lupin III's Greatest Capers.
-These episodes marked Miyazaki's final involvement with the franchise.
-The opening theme is "Theme from Lupin III '80" by Yuji Ohno while the ending theme is "Love Is Everything" by Noboru Kimura.
+The third season, which contains 52 episodes, aired between October 8, 1979, and October 6, 1980, on NTV.
+Streamline Pictures released an English dub of episodes 145 and 155 to VHS in 1994 separately as Lupin III: Tales of the Wolf and together as Lupin III's Greatest Capers.
+Both were directed by Hayao Miyazaki and marked his final involvement with the franchise.
+The opening theme is "Lupin III '80" (ルパン三世'80) by Yuji Ohno while the ending theme is "Love Is Everything" by Noboru Kimura.